-This exciting selection ranges from a 1938 SS100 to a Jaguar Formula One racer from the 2002 season.
-Other models include the record breaking 1951 XK 120 that was driven continuously for seven days and seven nights at Monthléry, the 1954 D-type and 1988 XJR-9 Le Mans cars, the unique XJ13 and the XJ220 concept car.
-Also on display are a Jaguar Mark ll (Coombs), E-type Group 44 and XJS TWR.
-Many of the models are original and fully operational, just as they left the factory, and several of them make regular appearances at classic car events around the world.
+The core vehicles regularly on display range from a 1938 SS Jaguar 100 to a Jaguar Formula One racer from the 2002 season.
+Other models include the record breaking 1951 XK 120 that was driven continuously for seven days and seven nights at Monthléry, the 1954 D-type prototype and 1988 XJR-9 Le Mans cars, the unique XJ13 and the XJ220 concept car.
+Also on regular display are the 1974 Group 44 E-type and 1983 TWR XJS race cars as well as an S-TYPE Diesel racer from 2003.
+The majority of the vehicles are original and fully operational, just as they left the factory.

-The vehicle display is supplemented by two trophy cabinets containing a selection of cups, medals and other awards gained by Jaguar over its many years in competition.
+The vehicle display is supplemented by five trophy cabinets containing a selection of cups, medals and other awards gained by Jaguar over its many years in competition.
 These include trophies from Jaguar’s successful campaigns in the Alpine and Monte Carlo rallies as well as in the Production Touring Cars series and the famous Le Mans 24 hour race.
-There is also a video wall playing a compilation of film clips charting Jaguar’s motorsport history from the late 1940s with the XK 120 to the 1990s with the XJR-14, and the walls are dressed with a number of historical still images from the same period.
+There is also a unique collection of nine quarter scale replicas of Jaguar’s various XJR Group C racers from the 1980s and 90s.